-- files The files to check for existance.
-Note this is not a list, rather you should pass in each file as a separate arugment.
-See the examples below. - extra extra parameters.
-If extra["basename"] is True, then os.path.basename is applied to all filenames before printing.
+Parameters \files - The files to check for existance.
+Note this is not a list, rather you should pass in each file as a seperate arugment.
+See the examples below.

 Returns Returns a TestResult object that will be passing iff all of the files exist.